share this post

 Instructions

-• Store leftovers in the fridge in a sealed container for up to 3 days or freeze them for up to 1 month.
+Storage: Store the waffles in the fridge for up to 4 days in an airtight container or freeze for up to 1 month in Ziploc bags.
+Thaw in the fridge the day before

 Tried this recipe?Mention @sweetashoneyrecipes